dribia/driconfig/README.md

 ## Contributing

-[Poetry](https://python-poetry.org) is the best way to interact with this project, to install it, follow the official [Poetry installation guide](https://python-poetry.org/docs/#installation).
+[Poetry](https://python-poetry.org) is the best way to interact with this project.
+To install it, follow the official [Poetry installation guide](https://python-poetry.org/docs/#installation).

 With `poetry` installed, one can install the project dependencies with: